Andre-sv650/DomiqTcpIpHardwareElements/README.md

-ArduinoModbusTcp2

-This is an arduino library for Modbus TCP.
+This is an arduino library for TCP connections to Port 2424.
 Currently running with Relais and DHT22 elements.
 Next updates:

     Temperature sensor One wire elements.
     Light intensity sensor.